OP5dev/TF-via-PR/README.md

 > [!TIP]
 >
-> - All supported arguments (e.g., `-backend-config`, `-destroy`, `-parallelism`, etc.) are [listed below](#inputs---arguments).
+> - All supported arguments (e.g., `-backend-config`, `-destroy`, `-parallelism`, etc.) are [listed below](#arguments).
-> - Environment variables can be passed in for cloud platform authentication (e.g., [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions.") for short-lived credentials).
+> - Environment variables can be passed in for cloud platform authentication (e.g., [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials "Configuring AWS credentials for use in GitHub Actions.") for short-lived credentials via OIDC).
 > - Recommend setting `terraform_wrapper`/`tofu_wrapper` to `false` in order to output the [detailed exit code](https://developer.hashicorp.com/terraform/cli/commands/plan#detailed-exitcode) for better error handling.

 </br>

 ### Where to find more examples?

-The following workflows showcase common use cases, while a comprehensive list of inputs is [documented](#parameters) below.
+The following workflows showcase common use cases, while a comprehensive list of inputs is [documented](#inputs) below.

 <table>
   <tr>